tushar-c/tushar-c.github.io/_posts/2018-6-25-Introduction-To-Machine-Learning-:-Linear-Regression.md

 test_labels = labels[400:]
 ```

 `boston_data` is a *dictionary* that can be indexed with keys and values just as we have seen.
 The key *'data'* gets the actual data, as a numpy array.
 The key *'target'* gets the labels.
 The next four lines perform an operation known as *'slicing'*.
 This is similar to what the name suggests, it slices an array from the starting point to the ending point.

-So the code `features[:400]` starts from *instance 0* and goes upto but not including *instance 400*.
+So, the code `features[:400]` starts from *instance 0* and goes upto but not including *instance 400*.
 Similar is the case with *labels*.
 For test data, we start with *instance 400* and go upto the end.
 Notice how omitting *(not entering any number)* the start automatically assumes the beginning on the array, whereas omitting the end assumes the end of the array.

 The process we just did above is known as *Data Processing*.
 Now, we talk about the actual algorithm below.